OidaTiftla/CarND-Path-Planning-Project/README.md

 ## How to write a README

 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Describe how path are generated

+For generating path's, a `BehaviorPlanner` and a `TrajectoryPlanner` are used.
+The `BehaviorPlanner` checks every 3 seconds if there is a lange change necessary or not.

+The `BehaviorPlanner` always outputs the maximum velocity to drive, which lane and which vehicle to follow, if any.
+He also includes the minimum safety time to other vehicles in his returning behavior object.

+The `TrajectoryPlanner` uses the behavior object he gets as input and tries to fulfill the requested behavior.
+He calculates the exact behavior.
+He uses frenet coordinates to calculate the safety zone, when following another vehicle.
+After the needed acceleration is calculated, the planner uses the cartesian coordinate system to create the exact trajectory.

+All calculations use semantic units, such as Meter, Second, Radian, Degree.
+This ensures, that the expected unit of the calculated values is the same as the formula creates.
+To keep the performance untouched, this is done at compile-time.